Simple and gently spiced, these easy to make curried cauliflower and carrot fritters are a delicious light meal, or a substantial snack or starter.

-I had the idea for these curried cauliflower fritters ages ago, and fortunately, wrote it down in the back of my notebook.
-I say fortunately, because I’d completely forgotten about it until yesterday, when the book happened to fall open at that page, and I thought, “Ooh, yes!
+I had the idea for these curried cauliflower fritters ages ago, and of course wrote it down in my notebook.
+I’d completely forgotten about it until the book happened to fall open at that page, and I thought, “Ooh, yes!
 Cauliflower fritters!”
-And then, as if by divine intervention, I got a lovely cauli in the co-op, that had just been reduced!
-A bargain cauliflower.
-Hurrah!
+Then, as if by divine intervention, I got a lovely cauliflower in the co-op, that had just been reduced!
+Bargain!

-My original intention was to make these just from cauliflower, but when I looked at it in the bowl, it was clear that it wasn’t going to be enough food for the three of us, so I added a couple of carrots too.
+My original intention was to make these just from cauliflower.
+However when I looked at the mixture in the bowl, it was clear that it wasn’t going to be enough food for the three of us, so I added a couple of carrots too.
 They added a bright colour to the interior of the fritters, as well as a delicious sweet flavour.

 My curry paste is apparently pretty mild, as these were very gently spiced.
-You can adjust the heat level by choosing a weaker or stronger curry paste, or omitting it altogether.
-I think if you leave it out, you’d probably have to season quite liberally though.
-The curry, while not particularly strong, did give a spicy boost to the cauliflower – I think cauliflower and curry spices go really well together generally.
+You can adjust the heat level by choosing a weaker or stronger curry paste, adding more or less of it, or of course omitting it altogether.
+If you leave it out, you will need to season quite liberally with salt and pepper instead.
+The curry, while not particularly strong, did give a spicy boost to the cauliflower – I think cauliflower and curry spices go really well together.

 The recipe calls for matzo meal, which is readily available in kosher shops, or in the kosher sections of the major supermarkets.
-If you can’t get hold of it, I expect that fine dried breadcrumbs would be an acceptable substitute.
+If you can’t get hold of it, fine dried breadcrumbs would be an acceptable substitute.

-We ate these with a little chopped salad of tomato, cucumber, avocado and mint.
-I also had a dollop of natural yogurt to dunk them in.
+We ate these with a little chopped salad of tomato, cucumber, avocado and mint, and a dollop of natural yogurt to dunk them in.
 The mixture made 16 fritters, which were swiftly seen off by DH, Kipper and me.
 I expect they would go further as a starter or snack.

 - 2 medium carrots